-The Trust has conducted a critical review of its financial accounting and HR management information systems during the year with a focus on modernising, streamlining and digitising its processes and information flows to improve capacity through reduced bureaucracy.
-These systems will go live early in 2023.
+The Trust has successfully implemented its plans to improve its financial accounting and HR management information systems during the year.
+The Trust now has in place modern, streamlined and digitised processes for all aspects of its financial and administrative processes and information flows, with a significant impact on to improving capacity through reduced bureaucracy.